ludmillafigueiredo/estar/README.md

 # install.packages("devtools")
 devtools::install_github("ludmillafigueiredo/estar")
 ```

-`estar` provides two sets of functions.
-The first set corresponds to
-functions that can be applied to univariate data, i.e., a time series of
-a system’s state variable (e.g., individual body mass).
-This set of
-metrics includes invariability, resistance, extent and rate of recovery,
-and persistence.
-The second set of functions can be applied to
-multivariate data represented by the time series of the abundances of
-all species in a community.
-The functions in this set measure the
-stability of a community at the short and the long time scales.
-In the
-short term, stability is measured as a perturbation’s maximal
-amplification, as well as the system’s reactivity and its initial
-resilience (i.e. its initial rate of return to equilibrium).
-In the long
-term, stability can be measured as the system’s asymptotic resilience
-and intrinsic stochastic invariability.

 The package includes two vignettes demonstrating the use of all
 functions, as well as a brief introduction to multivariate